jtpjr/scrape-canvas/README.md

 # Please double-check the data
 Please make sure you can view all resources offline without connecting to a server before calling your import done.
 This script does not cover all cases!
+You may need to fix/download things manually!

 # Running:
 * Install python 3+ if not already installed.